cabforum/smime/SBR.md

 Other groups that have participated in the development of these Requirements include the CPA Canada WebTrust for Certification Authorities task force.
 Participation by CPA Canada does not imply its endorsement, recommendation, or approval of the final product.

 ## 1.4  Certificate usage
-The primary goal of these Requirements is to provide a framework where “reasonable assurance” may be provided to senders and recipients of email messages that the party identified in an S/MIME Certificate has control of the domain or email address being asserted.
+The primary goal of these Requirements is to provide a framework of “reasonable assurance” to senders and recipients of email messages that the party identified in an S/MIME Certificate has control of the domain or email address being asserted.
 A variation of this use case is where an individual or organization digitally signs email to establish its authenticity and source of origin.

 ### 1.4.1  Appropriate certificate uses
 The primary goal of these Requirements is to describe an integrated set of technologies, protocols, identity-proofing, lifecycle management, and auditing requirements for the issuance and management of Publicly-Trusted S/MIME Certificates.
 These Requirements also serve to inform users and help them to make informed decisions when relying on Certificates.